Fathers are an important and essential part of a child’s emotional development and overall well-being.

 FAQ About Father’s Rights in Utah

-Unmarried fathers have to take action to ensure that their rights are acknowledged by establishing paternity; which often includes DNA testing or signing a Voluntary Declaration of Paternity.
+Unwed parents and unmarried fathers in particular have to take action to ensure that their rights are acknowledged by establishing paternity; which often includes DNA testing or signing a Voluntary Declaration of Paternity.
 If a child is born in marriage but is believed to be fathered through an affair, the situation can get complicated.
 The husband will usually be assumed to be the father, but the biological father can assert his parental rights as well.

 Asserting parental rights after the birth certificate is issued, especially if the listed father is presumed to be the husband, can give the biological father rights as well.
 In some cases, a judge can order that the biological father’s name be added to the birth certificate and, before the child is six years old, the child’s last name may be ordered changed on the birth certificate as well.